 Proof that size doesn't matter.
 In a shed at the bottom of a driveway in Melbourne's outer suburbs, with tanks cooled by water from the backyard swimming pool, began the story of Kooinda – a tiny brewery producing a big, big beer.

-In the middle of the last decade, four mates decided their home brewing skills were worthy of a wider audience and spent their spare time over several years amassing, designing and building a brewery with the help of friends and family.
-Finally - having produced six kids between them in the meantime - they secured a license and released the first batch of their full-bodied, richly malty and highly hopped Pale Ale in 2008.
+In the middle of the last decade, a group of mates decided their home brewing skills were worthy of a wider audience and spent their spare time over several years amassing, designing and building a brewery with the help of friends and family.
+Finally – having produced six kids between them in the meantime – they secured a license and released the first batch of their full-bodied, richly malty and highly hopped Pale Ale in 2008.

-The move has also allowed them to convert part of the warehouse into a brewery bar, complete with occasional live music, a big screen TV often showing major sporting events and plenty of seating, from comfy old sofas to tables covered in brewery paraphernalia.
-Opening hours are few due to licensing constraints, but it's a great place - when open - to sample a wide range of their beers as fresh as can be.
+Kooinda later moved its operation to an industrial unit in the north of Melbourne, since when the founders have left in stages and new owners have taken up the reins.
+The move allowed the brewery to convert part of its warehouse into a brewery bar, complete with occasional live music, a big screen TV often showing major sporting events, and plenty of seating, from comfy old sofas to tables covered in brewery paraphernalia.
+Opening hours are limited due to licensing constraints, but it's a great place to sample a wide range of their beers as fresh as can be.